MicrosoftDocs/quantum-docs/articles/optimization-authenticate-managed-identity.md

 ## Next steps

-- Now that you know how to configure a managed identity, see how it can be used in [Publish a QIO job as an Azure Function](articles/how-to-publish-qio-job-as-azurefunction).
+- Now that you know how to configure a managed identity, see how it can be used to [Publish a QIO job as an Azure Function](xref:microsoft.quantum.publish-qio-as-azure-function).